psaltisa/psaltisa.github.io/_pages/research.md

 ### <i class="fas fa-atom"></i>&nbsp; My research in one sentence

 <blockquote>
-<i class="fas fa-quote-left"></i> I use big machines and computers to study how explosions in space create the chemical elements.
+<i class="fas fa-quote-left"></i> I use big machines and computers to study how stars that blow up in space create the stuff we are made of.
 </blockquote>
 ---